silvinor/ClickIt-URL-Shortener/README.md

 1. **Shortened URLs** - Converts long URLs into shorter versions.
 2. **Redirection** - When the shortened URL is clicked, users are redirected to the original URL.
-3. **Customizable Links** - Some services allow users to customize the shortened URL to make it more recognizable or relevant.
+3. **Customisable Links** - Some services allow users to customise the shortened URL to make it more recognisable or relevant.
 4. **Analytics** - Many services provide data on the number of clicks, geographic location of clicks, and other usage statistics.
 5. **Expiration** - Some services offer the option to set expiration dates for links, making them inactive after a certain period.
 6. **Security** - URL shortening services may include features to protect users from malicious links, such as previewing the destination URL before clicking.

-Popular URL shortening services include the grandfather of shorteners [tinyurl.com](http://tinyurl.com), the father [bit.ly](http://bit.ly) or the plethora of descendants, like [goo.gl](http://goo.gl) *(now-defunct)*, [ow.ly](ttp://ow.ly), [is.gd](http://is.gd) and others.
+Popular URL shortening services include the grandfather of shorteners [tinyurl.com](http://tinyurl.com), the father [bit.ly](http://bit.ly) and the plethora of descendants, like [goo.gl](http://goo.gl) *(now defunct)*, [ow.ly](ttp://ow.ly), [is.gd](http://is.gd) and others.

 ### How is this one different?

-In 2011 this was useful as a toolchain from my online marketing clients.
-But over a decade later it's less so.
+In 2011 this was useful as a toolchain for my online marketing clients.
+But over a decade later, it's less so.

-Besides - one of the ancillary reason for this project was to enable people to self-host their own URL shortening services - but even that is now better maintained in other projects than this was, like [yourls.org](yourls.org/docs) - that was started as far back as 2009 *(before I started this, but after I found out it existed - ironically, in a classic case of [multiple discovery](https://en.wikipedia.org/wiki/multiple_discovery))*.
+Besides, one of the ancillary reasons for this project was to enable people to self-host their own URL shortening services, but even that is now better maintained in other projects than this was, like [yourls.org](yourls.org/docs), which was started as far back as 2009 *(before I started this but after I found out it existed - ironically, in a classic case of [multiple discovery](https://en.wikipedia.org/wiki/multiple_discovery))*.

-The main reason was however a set-and-forget redirector that was easy to install and maintain ... and thus do simple, self-serving redirection, like Harvard Business Review does with [s.hbr.org](http://s.hbr.org), or The Economist does with [econ.st](http://econ.st).
-With a self configured URL shortener you can  change the Long URL, so over time your short can point to different content, like an updated price list, without having to change your short bit and republishing.
+The main reason, however, was a set-and-forget redirector that was easy to install and maintain ... and thus do simple, self-serving redirection, like Harvard Business Review does with [s.hbr.org](http://s.hbr.org) or The Economist does with [econ.st](http://econ.st).
+With a self-configured URL shortener, you can change the long URL, so over time your short URL can point to different content, like an updated price list, without having to change your short URL link and republishing.

 ### Past Versions

 Version 1 ... actually, I never moved beyond version 0.5.2 ... was a fully UI-ed interface.
-Most of the work I did on this was UI backend stuff - user management, complexity of showing long lists, navigating around data, configuration management, etc.  The actual redirection is, *like*, 2 lines of code *(or can be)*.
+Most of the work I did on this was UI backend stuff - user management, complexity of showing long lists, navigating around data, configuration management etc.  The actual redirection is two lines of code *(or can be)*.

-### What's new in Version 2
+### What's new in Version 2?

-I realised that this could just be a single file solution<sup>*</sup>.
-So I re-wrote it from scratch to be so.
-So, Version 2, is one file, install it on your service, create a sorts "database" - a JSON file - and... it works.
+I realised that this could just be a single-file solution<sup>*</sup>.
+So I rewrote it from scratch to be so. **Version 2** is one file; install it on your PHP-enabled host, create a shorts "database" - a JSON file - and... it works.
 Done.

-To edit, add, remove stuff; just edit the JSON file.
+To edit, add, remove shorts, just edit the JSON file.
 If you need to do this daily... then this is not the tool for you.

-If you're looking for an *(REST)* API to automate short generation ... also not the tool for you.
+If you're looking for a *(REST)* API to automate short generation, it's also not the tool for you.

 ## Resources

 - **Releases** - See the [CHANGELOG.md](CHANGELOG.md) file.
-- **Docs** - *(i.e. How to install and run.)*  See the [docs](docs/README.md) folder.
+- **Docs** - *(i.e. how to install and run.)* See the [docs](docs/README.md) folder.
 - **To Do** - See the [TODO.md](TODO.md) file.

 ## Get Involved